NuTyX/packages-x86_64/README.md

  It should shows all the packages available.

-#### 11. If you want to build the 'kde' collection from the sources
+#### 11. If you want to build the 'kde5' collection from the sources

-    # bash scripts/kde -a
+    # bash scripts/kde5 -a

-#### 12. If you want to build the 'kde-extra' collection from the sources, add the proper line in top of the cards.conf file like this:
+#### 12. If you want to build the 'kde5-extra' collection from the sources, add the proper line in top of the cards.conf file like this:

-    dir /houaphan/kde-extra
+    dir /houaphan/kde5-extra

- then you are ready to compile the 'kde-extra' collection
+ then you are ready to compile the 'kde5-extra' collection

-    # cd /root/kde-extra
+    # cd /root/kde5-extra
-    # bash scripts/kde-extra -s
+    # bash scripts/kde5-extra -s
-    # bash scripts/kde-extra -a
+    # bash scripts/kde5-extra -a

 Have fun :)